 How will the case study benefit the AIPM conference participants?

 The case study will emphasise the growing power of communities fueled by the rise of social media, growing awareness of how government works and the community's greater access to government information.

 It will show how Communication can be a powerful force in shaping and delivering the project.

 It will build a case that project managers recognise ‘Community Engagement through effective Communication" as a core skill for effective project management and make investments to gain these skills.

-It will argue that revolution is underway and those who ignore it will do so at their peril.
+It will argue that a revolution seeking greater involvement of communities in project is underway and those who ignore it do so at their peril.

 12:05PM - 12:45PM